Robust black-box quantum-state preparation via quantum signal processing: Error analysis

-It is possible to construct the normalized state $\ket{\psi_c} = \frac{1}{\sqrt{\gamma}} \sum_x c(x) \ket{x}$ using $\bigO(\frac{1}{\sqrt{\gamma}} \log \frac{1}{\delta} \log \frac{1}{\epsilon})$ copies of $\bigO_c$ and a $\mathrm{poly}(n)$ number of single- and two-qubit gates. \end{theorem} We highlight here that the error bound by Eq.~(\ref{eq:error-hamiltonian-spectral-norm}) can be used not only to bound the approximation error of the quantum signal processing polynomial for the arcsin.
+It is possible to construct the normalized state $\ket{\psi_c} = \frac{1}{\sqrt{N\gamma}} \sum_x c(x) \ket{x}$ using $\bigO(\frac{1}{\sqrt{\gamma}} \log \frac{1}{\delta} \log \frac{1}{\epsilon})$ copies of $\bigO_c$ and single- and two-qubit gates. \end{theorem} We highlight here that the error bound by Eq.~(\ref{eq:error-hamiltonian-spectral-norm}) can be used not only to bound the approximation error of the quantum signal processing polynomial for the arcsin.
 Noise of other nature can arise, for example the imperfection of the gates in Eq.~(\ref{eq:hamiltonian-sine-construction}), or the fact that $c(x)$ can be an arbitrary real number and the oracle only computes a $m$-bit representation of it.
 However, all these noises will be treated by the analysis of this section with little effort.
+Importantly, we deal with the case where $c(x)$ has too high (or even infinite) precision, and our oracle has to approximate it with an $m$-bit truncation $c'(x)$.
+In this case, the block encoding we are going to extract is $\Tilde{H}_{c'}$, i.e.\ the tilde on $H$ represents the error given by the polynomial approximation, as in $\Tilde{H}_c$.
+Thus we can bound the error

+The first term is bounded by $\epsilon$, which is the accuracy of the polynomial approximation, and the second term only depends on the accuracy of the oracle, which can be also bounded by $\epsilon$ by taking $m = \lceil\log_2(1/\epsilon)\rceil$.
+Thus the distance between the extracted Hamiltonian $\Tilde{H}_{\Tilde{c}}$ and the ideal one $H_c$ is bounded by $2\epsilon$.
+We can replace $\epsilon \leftarrow \epsilon/2$ without changing the complexity and obtain the bound of Eq.~(\ref{eq:error-hamiltonian-spectral-norm}), from which the rest of the analysis is identical.
+Thus, at the end of the analysis, the number of additional ancilla qubits will be $2 + \lceil \log_2(6/\epsilon \gamma) \rceil$ (the two qubits come from the QSVT ansätze, while the factor $6/\epsilon\gamma$ is due to the two replacements of $\epsilon$ we have done throughout our analysis).